Food for thought in the grocery business

 - To see what Amazon is about to do, a great resource is CB Insights, which uses their patents search engine to track Amazon’s intellectual property efforts.

-While every situation is different, here are 3 strategies to consider if you’re company lies in the path of Amazon:
+While every situation is different, here are 3 strategies to consider if your company lies in the path of Amazon:

 - Hunker down.
 Prepare for the long haul.
 Right now Nordstrom, after taking a beating from Amazon, is talking about going private.
 My guess is, they expect a battle and don’t want to be distracted by pressure to make their quarterly numbers.